FedSGT: Exact Federated Unlearning via Sequential Group-based Training: Problem Statement and Analysis

 \subsection{Problem Statement}

-\mypara{Learning Stage} We consider a federated fine-tuning setting where a central server $S$ coordinates a set of $N$ participating clients $\mathcal{C} = \{c_1, c_2, \dots, c_N\}$.
-Each client $c_i$ holds a local dataset $D^i$, which is potentially non-IID across clients.
+\mypara{Learning Stage} We consider a federated fine-tuning setting where a central server coordinates a set of $N$ participating clients $\mathcal{C} = \{c_1, c_2, \dots, c_N\}$.
+Each client $c_i$ holds a local dataset $\mathcal{D}^i$, which is potentially Non-IID across clients.
 We focus on the fine-tuning setting where the global model is initialized with a pre-trained backbone (e.g., a large vision or language model) and is collaboratively fine-tuned across clients to adapt to downstream tasks.

-To reduce communication and computation costs, only lightweight PEFT modules are trained and exchanged between clients and the server, while the backbone parameters remain frozen throughout the process.
+To reduce communication and computation costs, only lightweight PEFT modules are trained and exchanged between clients and the server, while the backbone parameters remain frozen and stored locally throughout the process.

-\mypara{Unlearning Stage} Our goal is to achieve \textbf{exact unlearning} on the global model, ensuring that the updated model is statistically indistinguishable from a model retrained from scratch without the data being removed.
-Let $\mathbf{M}$ denote the global model obtained after the learning stage, $\widetilde{\mathbf{M}}$ denote the model returned after processing an unlearning request.
-Formally, for an unlearning request targeting a forget set $\mathcal{D}_f$, the unlearning operator $\mathcal{U}$ must produce $\widetilde{\mathbf{M}}$ such that:
+\mypara{Unlearning Stage} Our goal is to achieve \textbf{exact unlearning} on the global model, ensuring that the unlearned data is not included in the training data of the updated model.
+Let $\mathbf{M}$ denote the global model obtained after the learning stage, $\widetilde{\mathbf{M}}$ denote the global model after unlearning.
+Formally, for an unlearning request targeting a forget set $\mathcal{D}_f$, the unlearning operator $\mathcal{U}$ produces $\widetilde{\mathbf{M}}$ such that:

 where $\mathcal{A}$ is the original learning algorithm and $\mathcal{D} \setminus \mathcal{D}_f$ is the remaining dataset.